ssully28/fantasyleague/README.md

 ###Database
 Going to use Postgres - the data we'll be dealing with benefits from having relational tables in this case.
 We'll have schedules and stats for multiple leagues, team tables, etc...

 **Tables**
+(general info now...will obviously need to be fleshed out quite a bit as this evolves) league players users schedule game_results

 ___
 ##Usage: